Photon-Data/photon-hdf5/docs/phdata.rst

 ``measurement_type``, which was inconvenient for supporting many variants of common measurements.
-In Photon-HDF5 0.5+ we added a :doc:`"generic" measurement type <generic>` which supports a large combination of setup configurations.
-In this case, values in ``/setup/`` will determine  mandatory ``measurement_specs/`` fields.
+In Photon-HDF5 0.5+ we added a :doc:`"generic" measurement type <generic>` which supports an arbitrary range of setup configurations.
+In this case, values in :ref:`/setup/ <setup_group>` will determine the mandatory fields in the :ref:`measurement_specs/ <measurement_specs_group>` group.
-The "generic" measurement type is recommended to be used in most cases as it covers all other types.
+The "generic" measurement type is recommended to be used in most cases as it covers all other types possible within the photon-HDF5 spec.

 If you feel that a new "specific" measurement type would be especially useful to add for your application we have :doc:`instructions <new_measurement_specs>` to propose a new one.

-The following ``measurement_specs`` fields are used to specify key values for computing which photon stream a given photon belongs to in alternated/interleaved excitations (both continuous wave and pulsed excitation).
+The following ``measurement_specs`` fields are used to specify key values for determining to which photon stream a given photon belongs when using alternated/interleaved excitation (both continuous wave and pulsed excitation).

 For continuous wave excitation with any number of colors:

-- **alex_period**: (integer or float) [μs-ALEX only] duration of one complete excitation alternation period expressed in timestamp units.
+- **alex_period**: (integer or float) [μs-ALEX only] duration of one complete excitation alternation period expressed in *timestamp units*.
 The alternation period is equal to ``alex_period * timestamps_unit``.

 - **alex_offset**: (scalar) [μs-ALEX only] Time offset (in timestamps units)